klhuillier/con-error/README.md

 ## `.toString()`

 Returns a string containing the entire stack trace of the ConError instance.
 At each level in the hierarchy, it will only select and stringify the first cause.
+This is the same as `cerr.formats().string()`.

 To stringify all sequences of errors, `cerr.sequences().all().map(e => e.toString())`